isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the Building Maintenance and Strata Management Act.md

 | -------- | -------- | -------- |
 | Disputes on inter floor water leakage     |      | Section 101(1)(a); and/or Section 101(8)     |

+You should refer to the actual provisions in the BMSMA for the full meaning and effect of terms mentioned.
+If you are still unsure which section(s) applies to your case, you should seek independent legal advice.

+**Q16: What should I do if I settled the matter with the other party (or Respondent) at any time after submitting my application form (and supporting documents) to Strata Titles Boards?**

+In the event that you settled the matter, you should inform Strata Titles Boards in writing as soon as practicably possible.
+You should extend a copy of such notice to the Respondent(s).
+Once the Strata Titles Boards receives such notice, they will send both parties the following forms to fill in, sign and return to Strata Titles Boards’ office.
+The forms are as follows:-

+1. [Withdrawal of Application (for Applicant) (PDF, 141 KB)](https://www.stratatb.gov.sg/public-data/doc/forms/withdrawal-of-application-form(applicant)-060821.pdf "Withdrawal of Application (for Applicant)"); and

+2. [Consent to Withdrawal of Application (for Respondent) (PDF, 28 KB)](https://www.stratatb.gov.sg/public-data/doc/forms/consent-to-withdrawal-of-application-form(respondent)-06082021.pdf "Consent to Withdrawal of Application (for Respondent)")

+The forms can be found under [resources](https://www.stratatb.gov.sg/resources.html "Resources") and are available at Strata Titles Boards’ reception counter.

+**Q17: Can I appoint a lawyer to act for me during my proceedings at the Strata Titles Boards?**

+You may engage a lawyer to represent you, however, Strata Titles Boards’ proceedings generally do not require a party to be represented by a lawyer.

+**Q18: Can I see the judgments of past cases decided by the STB?**

+The Grounds of Decision or Judgments of past decided cases can be viewed under [Resources](https://www.stratatb.gov.sg/resources.html "Resources").